 What is the AHRC Commons?

-The Commons initiative aims to establish new forums where arts and humanities researchers, from different subject areas and disciplines, can gather with collaborators from other sectors.
-Such forums will facilitate the exchange of ideas and good practice, helping to build a shared case for the importance of arts and humanities research.
+In addition to the above ongoing ‘Commons’ activities, between 2014 and 2017 we funded a Commons Fellowship Team, led by Professor Richard Clay (University of Newcastle), which sought to establish new forums where arts and humanities researchers, from different subject areas and disciplines, could gather with collaborators from other sectors to facilitate the exchange of ideas and good practice and help to build a shared case for the importance of arts and humanities research.

 As a part of the Commons Fellowship a major national event, Common Ground, was held on 21 June 2016 in York.
 220 individuals from diverse professional backgrounds (including Higher Education Institutions, cultural organisations, museums and galleries such as the British Library, the National Railways museum and Sage Gateshead and community groups) were involved in running almost 100 activities (ranging from theatrical, operatic, and poetry performances to debates, keynotes, film showings and tech hacks) across nine zones for one another and more than 230 other event attendees.